Help finding a story or program you heard

 A simple keyword search at NPR.org is often the easiest way to find a story.
 Results can be sorted by date or relevance.

-If you are not having luck with a keyword search, but you know which program you were listening to, simply select the show from the drop-down 'programs' menu at the top of any page at NPR.org.
-From there you can view the archives for a specific broadcast date by clicking the ‘Rundown’ link near the top of the program's home page.
-The most recent broadcast rundown will appear, as well as an option that will enable you to navigate to the archived broadcast date of your choosing.
+If you are not having luck with a keyword search, but you know which program you were listening to, simply select the show from the drop-down 'Programs' menu at the top of the NPR.org homepage.
+You will be taken to the main page for the program you have selected.
+There, the most recent broadcast rundown will appear, as well as an option that will enable you to navigate to the archived broadcast date of your choosing.

 If you are not certain what program you were listening to, or if the show in question does not appear on the NPR programs page, visit your local station’s website and check their broadcast schedule.
 NPR member stations air some content that is neither produced nor distributed by NPR.
 If you need assistance locating the website of the public radio provider in your community, use NPR's Station Finder.